Setting the Stage for Success

 Patience, Patience, Patience

-Remember children learn by doing.
+Children learn by doing.
 Give them opportunities to “learn” new things.
 Plant a garden, go for a walk to find new things in familiar surroundings, let the children use their senses.

 Give your child some space.
 Let them practice what they are learning.
-Remember nobody ever becomes great at something with only a few tries.

 Your child’s confidence will increase as he or she learns new things.
 Self-esteem will help your child do better in school.
 Help a child feel good about his/herself by looking for the positive in your child and telling them about it.
 Set them up for success by encouraging self-help and personal hygiene skills.